djolar/py-djolar/README.md

 Usage
 --------

-`djolar` is making use of `Q` to build a compilicated filter criteria.
-It is very flexible to handle filter with `Q`.
+`djolar` make heavily use of DJANGO model `Q` object to build a compilicated filter. `Q` is very flexible for dynamic search on model. `djolar` is trying to help you convert the query string pass from front-end to a `Q` object.
+So that you can chain more filter criteria to the parsed `Q` object or apply the `Q` object directly to the model `filter` function.

-To use `djolar`, you just need to implement two things:
+To use `djolar`, you just need to do two things:

 1. create a subclass of `DjangoSearchParser`.
 And defining the front-end query param field name and model field name mapping.
 2. use correct `djolar` syntax to write a custom query param string.